tentone/nunuStudio/CODESTYLE.md

 ### Variables

+- Never create local copies of constant values, use the constant values directly.
+- Never create single use variables
+  - e.g `var a = 2; abc(a);` write `abc(2);` instead.
+- Variables should be always explicitly declared.
 - Always declare variables on their own line unless they are being declared in a control statement.

 ```javascript